wp-plugins/facebook-comment-control/readme.txt

 You have replaced the default Wordpress comments template with the Facebook fb:comments?
 Then this plugin is what you need!

 = What the Plugin can do: =
-* List all comments on your blog with dashboard widget
+* List all comments on your blog on your dashboard
 * Delete comments
 * See where the comments were posted
 * See who posted the comments